Skip to Content

 • tsconfig.json

-Here the root tsconfig.json specifies the compiler configuration of the project.
+The root tsconfig.json holds the compiler configuration of the project.
 Extend from it and reuse the configuration for type testing:

 ./src/__typetests__/tsconfig.json